magicholic/spirit/README.md

 -- This line is a new line.

--- this is another new line in Master.
+-- this is something new